Skip to content

 Immediately after delivery, your uterus will continue to contract, expelling any remaining placental tissue and blood.
 You may also experience vaginal bleeding, or lochia (we will come back to this).

-Your breasts may also start to produce colostrum, the first milk that provides essential nutrients to your baby.
+Your breasts may also start to produce colostrum, the first milk that provides essential nutrients to your baby, so consider getting a breastfeeding nursing bra to help you.
 You may also feel soreness or discomfort in your perineal area if you had a vaginal delivery or incision site if you had a C-section.

 Overall, it's important to rest and take care of yourself during this time as your body adjusts to the changes of postpartum recovery.